 Nationalism Examined

 America First!
 Make America Great!
-The nationalist agenda is an old tale - not just in America, of course, but in many civilizations throughout history.
+The nationalist agenda is an old tale - not just in America, of course, but in many civilizations across history.

-In America, nationalism is held up as an ideal by some people who say they're champions of freedom and prosperity.
-It is a promise to increase prosperity for Americans.
+In America, the nationalist frame of mind reaches us a promise to increase prosperity for Americans.
 To preserve the American identity and way of life.
 A promise to protect Americans from economic, military, spiritual, and cultural threats posed by people from other countries.

 The policies typically sponsored under this mindset include things like tariffs, quotas, and taxes for imported goods, tax incentives and subsidies for businesses based in America, maximum funding to the military, surveillance of American citizens when deemed necessary, a relatively large focus on border regulations, and heavy government funding of scientific research and development, as well as national-level competition with other countries in technologies deemed vital (such as AI).